absunstar/isite/README.md

 ```
 -Custom Read Files

-    - Read From Local File in First Time
+    - Read From Local File in First Time and save in memory
-    - Secound Read Will Read From Memory
+    - next time Read Will be From Memory

 ```js
 //read file with custom header